tis-starlight/tis-starlight.github.io/_posts/2023-09-09-creating-github-pages.md

 ## Comments

-The global switch of comments is defined by variable `comments.active` in the file `_config.yml`{: .filepath}.
-After selecting a comment system for this variable, comments will be turned on for all posts.
+The global setting for comments is defined by the `comments.provider` option in the `_config.yml`{: .filepath} file.
+Once a comment system is selected for this variable, comments will be enabled for all posts.

 If you want to close the comment for a specific post, add the following to the **Front Matter** of the post: